 Fishery removals are considered in the stock assessment process.
 The most recent stock assessment shows that the stock is above proxy reference point.
-Therefore, the stock is considered to satisfy C1.1. and C1.2.
+Therefore, the stock is considered to satisfy C1.2.

-In conclusion, bigeye tuna (Thunnus obesus) in FAO 34, 41, 47 - Atlantic Ocean passes both clauses (C1.1 and C1.2) and therefore should be approved under the MarinTrust Standard v2.3.
+Bigeye tuna (Thunnus obesus) in FAO 34, 41, 47 - Atlantic Ocean passes both clauses (C1.1 and C1.2) and therefore should be approved under the MarinTrust Standard v2.3